 - What is the HOPE teacher rating scale?

 - What if a student moves in from another district or another state?

 Local (or school) norms identify students within a local population who are demonstrating a need for additional services when compared to their same age peers in the same learning environment.
 Gifted services are designed and implemented at the school level.
 Schools and their student populations in District 196 are diverse and have individual needs.
 National norms compare student test results to same age peers across the nation.
 Recent national studies have found that the exclusive use of national norms leads to over-identification of certain demographic groups and under-identification of other demographic groups.
-Using local norms have shown to bring identification for gifted services across demographic groups to better represent the school’s student population.

 The HOPE (Having Opportunities Promotes Excellence) scale is research-based and has been through five validity studies across the nation since 2009.
 The HOPE scale was developed to identify academic and social/affective strengths of students from low-income and culturally diverse populations.
 The scale is part of multiple measures and pathways to identify diverse students for gifted services.
 Some students demonstrate strengths in the classroom but do not perform as well on standardized tests.
 Teachers will receive professional development on the HOPE scale before they assess students.